Free QR Code Generator

 What are QR Codes?

 QR codes (Quick Response codes) are two-dimensional barcodes that can store large amounts of data in a compact, machine-readable format.
-Originally developed in 1994 by Denso Wave, a subsidiary of Toyota, QR codes have become ubiquitous in modern digital communication.
+Originally developed in 1994 by Denso Wave, a subsidiary of Toyota, QR codes were designed to allow high-speed component scanning during manufacturing.
+Today, they have become ubiquitous in modern digital communication, appearing on everything from product packaging to restaurant menus.

-Unlike traditional barcodes that can only store up to 20 characters, QR codes can store thousands of characters, making them perfect for storing URLs, contact information, WiFi credentials, and much more.
-They can be read by any smartphone camera, making them incredibly accessible and user-friendly.
+Unlike traditional linear barcodes that can only store up to 20 characters and must be read horizontally, QR codes can store up to 7,089 numeric characters, 4,296 alphanumeric characters, or 2,953 bytes of binary data.
+This capacity makes them perfect for storing URLs, contact information, WiFi credentials, payment data, and much more.

-QR codes work by encoding data in a pattern of black and white squares arranged in a grid.
-The three large squares in the corners help the scanner orient the code, while the smaller squares contain the actual data.
-This design allows QR codes to be read quickly and accurately, even when partially damaged or at an angle.
+QR codes work by encoding data in a pattern of black and white squares (modules) arranged in a grid.
+The three large squares in the corners (position detection patterns) help the scanner orient the code correctly, while alignment patterns help correct for distortion.
+The smaller squares contain the actual encoded data and error correction information.
+This sophisticated design allows QR codes to be read quickly and accurately, even when partially damaged, obscured, or viewed at an angle.

 Common QR Code Use Cases